 Scope creep is the term used to describe the phenomenon of expanding the scope of a project without adding more resources.
 The most common scenario is that the original plan or scope of the project changes due to unforeseen complications.
 This can result in a project taking longer than expected, costing more, and/or creating unnecessary stress on the team.

-The best way to manage scope creep is to make a detailed schedule of what you need to get done and then stick to it.
-This allows you to avoid becoming overwhelmed and prevents your project from turning into a never-ending nightmare.
+The best way to manage scope creep is to make a detailed schedule of what you need to do and then stick to it.
+This allows you to avoid becoming overwhelmed and prevents your project from becoming a never-ending nightmare.

 7. To reduce the risk of project overruns